Autassassinophilia

 In practice

-Reported expressions range from purely imaginative fantasy, by far the most common and the only form that carries no physical danger, through to high-risk staged scenarios in which a participant arranges to feel genuinely under threat of death.
-The defining clinical concern is that real lethal risk cannot be rendered truly safe: any enactment that introduces an actual threat to life can result in catastrophic injury or death, whether by miscalculation, equipment failure, or a partner who proceeds beyond what was intended.
+Reported expressions run from purely imaginative fantasy, by far the most common form and the only one that carries no physical danger, through simulated scenarios in which no real threat exists, to high-risk staging in which a participant arranges to feel genuinely under threat of death.
+The clinical concern is straightforward: real lethal risk cannot be made safe.
+Any enactment that introduces an actual threat to life can end in catastrophic injury or death through miscalculation, equipment failure, or a partner who continues past what was intended.
 Responsible sources therefore emphasise harm reduction and professional support rather than any form of acting out, and this article deliberately omits methods.

 Psychology

-Proposed explanatory frameworks connect the interest to masochism (the eroticisation of helplessness, terror and the surrender of ultimate control) and to high sensation-seeking, in which extreme arousal heightens sexual response.
-Money's own framing treated it as a "sacrificial/expiatory" lovemap, a symbolic scenario of self-offering.
-It is sometimes discussed alongside cases of erotic asphyxiation, where a desire to brush against mortal danger is enacted on the body.
-No single mechanism is established; the rarity of documented cases makes firm generalisation impossible, and the evidence base is best described as thin and largely speculative.
+Nothing is established, and the honest answer is that the evidence is too thin to support a mechanism.
+The frameworks usually proposed connect the interest to masochism, specifically the eroticisation of helplessness, terror, and the total surrender of control, and to high sensation-seeking, where extreme physiological arousal amplifies sexual response.
+Money's own account treated it as a sacrificial or expiatory lovemap: a symbolic scenario of self-offering, often read by psychoanalytically inclined writers as guilt seeking punishment.
+It is also discussed alongside erotic asphyxiation, where the wish to brush against mortal danger is enacted directly on the body, and (through the Meiwes case and its literature) alongside anthropophagolagnia.
+The rarity of documented cases makes generalisation impossible, and every model here should be read as speculative.

 Prevalence & culture